$20.28 Billion in Sales Expected for Lowe’s Companies, Inc. (NYSE:LOW) This Quarter

-According to Zacks, analysts expect that Lowe’s Companies will report full-year sales of $84.45 billion for the current fiscal year, with estimates ranging from $77.75 billion to $87.13 billion.
-For the next year, analysts anticipate that the business will post sales of $83.18 billion, with estimates ranging from $78.66 billion to $87.64 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that follow Lowe’s Companies.
+According to Zacks, analysts expect that Lowe’s Companies will report full year sales of $84.45 billion for the current year, with estimates ranging from $77.75 billion to $87.13 billion.
+For the next year, analysts forecast that the company will post sales of $83.18 billion, with estimates ranging from $78.66 billion to $87.64 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Lowe’s Companies.

-Lowe’s Companies (NYSE:LOW) last released its earnings results on Wednesday, August 19th.
-The home improvement retailer reported $3.75 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.95 by $0.80.
-The company had revenue of $27.30 billion during the quarter, compared to analyst estimates of $24.24 billion.
+Lowe’s Companies (NYSE:LOW) last issued its earnings results on Wednesday, August 19th.
+The home improvement retailer reported $3.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.95 by $0.80.
 Lowe’s Companies had a net margin of 7.12% and a return on equity of 228.17%.
-The firm’s quarterly revenue was up 30.1% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $2.15 EPS.
+The firm had revenue of $27.30 billion for the quarter, compared to analysts’ expectations of $24.24 billion.
+During the same quarter last year, the business earned $2.15 earnings per share.
+The business’s revenue was up 30.1% on a year-over-year basis.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, November 4th.
-Investors of record on Wednesday, October 21st will be issued a dividend of $0.60 per share.
-The ex-dividend date is Tuesday, October 20th.
-This is a boost from Lowe’s Companies’s previous quarterly dividend of $0.55.
-This represents a $2.40 annualized dividend and a yield of 1.48%.
-Lowe’s Companies’s payout ratio is currently 38.46%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, November 4th.
+Stockholders of record on Wednesday, October 21st will be issued a dividend of $0.60 per share.
+The ex-dividend date of this dividend is Tuesday, October 20th.
+This is an increase from Lowe’s Companies’s previous quarterly dividend of $0.55.
+This represents a $2.40 annualized dividend and a dividend yield of 1.42%.
+Lowe’s Companies’s dividend payout ratio (DPR) is presently 38.46%.

-In related news, EVP Ross W. Mccanless sold 62,838 shares of Lowe’s Companies stock in a transaction on Wednesday, August 26th.
-The stock was sold at an average price of $168.33, for a total transaction of $10,577,520.54.
-Following the completion of the transaction, the executive vice president now directly owns 72,967 shares of the company’s stock, valued at $12,282,535.11.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 0.07% of the company’s stock.
+In related news, EVP Ross W. Mccanless sold 62,838 shares of Lowe’s Companies stock in a transaction dated Wednesday, August 26th.
+The stock was sold at an average price of $168.33, for a total value of $10,577,520.54.
+Following the completion of the sale, the executive vice president now directly owns 72,967 shares in the company, valued at approximately $12,282,535.11.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+0.07% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in LOW.
-Public Employees Retirement Association of Colorado raised its holdings in shares of Lowe’s Companies by 3.9% in the first quarter.
-Public Employees Retirement Association of Colorado now owns 144,989 shares of the home improvement retailer’s stock worth $12,476,000 after acquiring an additional 5,436 shares during the last quarter.
-Teacher Retirement System of Texas raised its holdings in shares of Lowe’s Companies by 14.4% in the first quarter.
-Teacher Retirement System of Texas now owns 31,579 shares of the home improvement retailer’s stock worth $2,717,000 after acquiring an additional 3,984 shares during the last quarter.
-Avalon Investment & Advisory raised its holdings in shares of Lowe’s Companies by 17.0% in the first quarter.
-Avalon Investment & Advisory now owns 2,405 shares of the home improvement retailer’s stock worth $207,000 after acquiring an additional 350 shares during the last quarter.
-Nissay Asset Management Corp Japan ADV grew its position in shares of Lowe’s Companies by 2.7% in the first quarter.
-Nissay Asset Management Corp Japan ADV now owns 82,360 shares of the home improvement retailer’s stock valued at $7,087,000 after purchasing an additional 2,136 shares during the period.
-Finally, Beacon Investment Advisory Services Inc. purchased a new stake in shares of Lowe’s Companies in the first quarter valued at $836,000.
-74.63% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+PrairieView Partners LLC purchased a new position in shares of Lowe’s Companies during the 2nd quarter valued at about $26,000.
+Harel Insurance Investments & Financial Services Ltd. purchased a new position in Lowe’s Companies in the 2nd quarter worth approximately $26,000.
+Financial Management Professionals Inc. bought a new position in shares of Lowe’s Companies during the 2nd quarter valued at approximately $32,000.
+Price Wealth LLC bought a new position in shares of Lowe’s Companies during the 2nd quarter valued at approximately $35,000.
+Finally, Benjamin Edwards Inc. increased its position in shares of Lowe’s Companies by 43.0% during the 1st quarter.
+Benjamin Edwards Inc. now owns 296 shares of the home improvement retailer’s stock valued at $25,000 after purchasing an additional 89 shares during the last quarter.
+Institutional investors own 74.63% of the company’s stock.

 Lowe's Companies, Inc, together with its subsidiaries, operates as a home improvement retailer in the United States, Canada, and Mexico.
 The company offers a line of products for construction, maintenance, repair, remodeling, and decorating.
 It provides home improvement products in various categories, such as lumber and building materials, appliances, seasonal and outdoor living, tools and hardware, fashion fixtures, rough plumbing and electrical, paint, millwork, lawn and garden, flooring, and kitchens.